 While marine radar was once a must for recreational boaters, the advancement of electronic maritime charts and accuracy of new GPS has made the installation of radar sometimes secondary.
 With regard to essential equipment for boating safety, the importance of radar is still high, especially for yachts since it is still the only above-water active navigational tool available.

 X-Band radars operate on a wavelength of 2.5-4 cm and a frequency of 8-12 GHz.
 Due to the smaller wavelength the x-band radar is more sensitive and can detect smaller particles.
-These radars attenuate very easily and therefore are used for only short-range weather observation.
+These radars attenuate very easily Link and therefore are used for only short-range weather observation.
 Because of their small size x-band radars can be portable.